 The British company, founded by the Stamper brothers, was considered one of the world's most influential gaming companies in the '80s.
 Knight Lore was one of their first releases, but in reality, it is the third installment in the Sabreman series.

 Knight Lore introduced several innovations in terms of gameplay.
 Firstly, it has a clock that, while it runs, the days pass and alternate between day and night.
 On the other hand, as time changes, so does the gameplay.
-As mentioned above, during the night, the character turns into a werewolf.
+As mentioned above, the character turns into a werewolf during the night.
 When he is a monster, he has advantages such as jumping higher but is attacked by enemies who would ignore him in his human form.

-The hero begins his quest with 5 lives.
+The hero begins his quest with five lives.
 During the journey, he can lose them by being attacked by one of the many monsters that inhabit the castle, step on the traps located in most of the rooms, or even lose automatically in case the 40 days pass without successfully finding the ingredients of the potion.
 This last task is not easy, and there are several ways to achieve it.
-Some components are protected by enemies.
+Enemies protect some components.
 There are also cases where the player must jump over platforms with traps.
-On other occasions, the player must solve puzzles where he must use items or deal with boulders that move, others that can be moved by him or enemies, and even some that can crush the protagonist.
+On other occasions, the player must solve puzzles where he must use items or deal with boulders that move, others that he or his enemies can move, and even some that can crush the protagonist.

-The colors used in this title, considering the limitations of the ZX Spectrum, are fantastic.
+Considering the limitations of the ZX Spectrum, the colors used in this title are fantastic.
 Each level is designed with only one color.
-Accompanied by an intense black that floods the screen, it stands out with a fluoride hue that today is resignified and attracts the new-age player with a monochromatic retro charm that has aged really well.
+Accompanied by an intense black that floods the screen, it stands out with a fluoride hue that today is resignified and attracts the new-age player with a monochromatic retro charm that has aged well.

 The reviews of the game were almost perfect.
 It won the title of Game of the Year in 1984 and was a resounding success in sales.

-The remake also introduced a map, where you can see the whole building and corroborate which parts of it were already explored.
+The remake also introduced a map, where you can see the whole building and corroborate which parts were already explored.